HakaiInstitute/erddap-basic/README.md

 - Run `sh GenerateDatasetsXml.sh` in the terminal from this directory:
   - use `EDDTableFromAsciiFiles` for .csv files and `EDDTableFromMultidimNcFiles` for netCDF (.nc) files.
-  - 'Starting directory' is your new directory where your files are located, eg: /datasets/sample-dataset
+  - 'Starting directory' is your new directory where your files are located, eg: /datasets/sample-dataset .The directory must start with `/datasets` which is linked to the `datasets` folder in this directory
   - 'File name regex' use '.\*' (without the quotes) to match all files in this directory

-If this was successful, it will create a snippet which is output to bigParentDirectory/logs folder as well as to the screen.
+If this was successful, it will create a snippet which is output to `logs` folder.
 Paste that snipped into the file `config/datasets.xml`

 - `datasets.xml` is where the datasets are configured.
 There are too many options to list here, see <https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html> for help.
 Once you have edited it to your liking, make note of the datasetID you are working on.